Upper School

 The result?
 They enter college fluent in these habits and with a mindset that leads to success.

-A smarter schedule—without the firehose
+A smarter schedule—

 Built-in breaks create space for students.
 Whether they choose an early-morning swim, mid-morning study session, or afternoon art project, students have the space to experiment with what’s best for them.
 They learn to regulate, reset, and refocus.